 Getting better with money isn’t rocket science, but it does require action.
 If you want to practice better money management but aren’t sure where to start, here are eight important steps:

 - Take stock of your net worth and investments.

 If you’re saving for retirement already, you’re off to a great start.
 Still, it’s important to take stock of your investments and figure out your net worth.
 Why?
 Because it’s hard to measure your progress when you don’t know where you’re at.
 By taking inventory of your current investments, you can set the baseline and go from there.
-One of my favorite tools that can help is Personal Capital.
-While Personal Capital is a robo-advisor, it offers a ton of free tools you can access whether you’re a paying client or not.
-Not only can you use the service to track your net worth, but you can see how your investments have performed over the years.
-Even better, you can use Personal Capital’s fee analyzer to see how much you’re paying in investment fees compared to the benchmark.
+There are several online services or apps you can use to track your net worth, look at your investments have performed over the years and compare the fees you pay to benchmarks.
+Check to see if the investment firm you work with has a tool you can use.

 - Total up your debts, and hatch a plan to pay them off.